jhu-dvrk/dvrk-readthedocs/docs/pages/troubleshooting/potentiometers.rst

    IO widget, text view

-Start the console application and configure the system without homing:
+Start the system application and configure the system without homing:

 * Do not hit **Power On** nor **Home** buttons.
 If you have, just hit **Power Off**
 * Select the **IO** tab corresponding to your arm
 * In the **IO** tab, check **Direct control** and approve
-* If you just started the console application and the arm hasn't been moved, both **Joint position** and **Actuator position** rows should be close to zero
+* If you just started the system application and the arm hasn't been moved, both **Joint position** and **Actuator position** rows should be close to zero
 * The **Potentiometer** values will be oscillating but should be